ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_winui3/_index.md

 who_is_this_for: This learning path is for developers who want to learn how to create cross-platform applications and leverage performance improvements on Arm64.

 learning_objectives:
-    - Create and build a WinUI application
+    - Create and build a Windows UI Library (WinUI) application
     - Measure code execution performance on Arm64

 prerequisites: